canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 After either of these changes, we’ll save the to-do to the backend API.

 @sourceref ./8.js
-@highlight 25-34,45,59-62,only
+@highlight 5,25-34,45,59-62,only

-The next four sections will more thoroughly explain the code above.
+The next five sections will more thoroughly explain the code above.

+### Importing type

+First, we import the [can-type type] module:

+@sourceref ./8.js
+@highlight 5,only

+This module gives us helpers for type checking and conversion.

 ### Binding to checkbox form elements